sobolevn/git-secret/CONTRIBUTING.md

    Every code base has its own conventions and style that develop and accrete over time.

-   Consistency also means that the inputs and outputs of git-secret should be as consistent as reasonable with related unix and git tools, and follow the 'rule of least surprise'.
-   This is also known as the principle of least astonishment: <https://en.wikipedia.org/wiki/Principle_of_least_astonishment>
+   Consistency also means that the inputs and outputs of git-secret should be as consistent as reasonable with related unix and git tools, and follow the 'rule of least surprise', also known as the 'principle of least astonishment': <https://en.wikipedia.org/wiki/Principle_of_least_astonishment>

-We think it's good to clarify our thinking about how git-secret should be written.
-Of course, these are philosophical goals, not necessities for releasing code, so balancing these four ideals _perfectly_ is impossible.
+We wrote this to clarify our thinking about how git-secret should be written.
+Of course, these are philosophical goals, not necessities for releasing code, so balancing these four ideals _perfectly_ is both unwarranted and impossible.

+### Writing PRs

+If you're planning a large change to git-secret (for example, a lot of lines/characters of diffs, affecting multiple commands, changing/adding a lot of behavior, or adding multiple command-line options), it's best to discuss the changes in an Issue first.
+Also it's often best to implement larger or complex changes as a series of planned-out, smaller PRs, each making a small set of specific changes.
+This facilitates discussions of implementation, which often come to light only after seeing the actual code used to perform a task.

+As mentioned above, we seek to be consistent with surrounding git and unix tools, so when writing changes to git-secret, think about The input, output, and command-line options that similar unix commands use.

+Our favor toward traditional unix and git command-style inputs and outputs can also mean it's appropriate to lean heavily on git and widely-used unix command features instead of re-implementing them in code.

 ### Development Process